ais-one/cookbook/.github/CONTRIBUTING.md

-# express-template Contributing Guide
+# novex-kit Contributing Guide
-Hello and thank you for your interest in helping make express-template better.
+Hello and thank you for your interest in helping make novex-kit better.
 Please take a few moments to review the following guidelines:

 ## Important Information
-* For general questions, please join [Our Discussion Board](https://github.com/es-labs/express-template/discussions).
+* For general questions, please join [Our Discussion Board](https://github.com/ais-one/novex-kit/discussions).
 * For repository-wide coding and runtime conventions, see [../README.md](../README.md).
 * Install packages from root level only, if it is used by workspace, name the workspace